garciaalvaro/post-meta-controls/README.txt

 = How can I register my sidebar with post meta controls? =

 **Notes**
-This is an example of how to create a sidebar inside the editor.
+This is an example of how to add a sidebar inside the editor.
-In this case it will display a sidebar that will appear in every:
+In this case it will display a sidebar with one tab, one panel and two settings inside it: **buttons** and **checkbox**.
+The sidebar will appear in every:

 * **post**
 * **my_custom_post_type**

-with one tab, one panel and two settings inside it: **buttons** and **checkbox**.
 These two settings are of **data_type** *meta* so their value will be saved to the post meta.
-In the other sections of this read-me you can check all the available options for each element.
+In the other sections of this readme you can check all the available options for each element.

 **Steps**
 Inside a php file in your plugin or the functions.php file of your theme call the filter in the following way (make sure *Post Meta Controls* plugin is active):